tkshfj/MMG/logs/project_log.md

 - Review image segmentation, detection and classification techniques
   - Chapters 1-9 of *Deep Learning with Python, 2nd Edition* by François Chollet.

+## 2025-05-10

+- Revised the data pipeline code to support multi-task learning by outputting tuples in the format:
+  - (image, {"segmentation": mask, "classification": label})

 ## 2025-05-07

 - Continued reviewing relevant literature.